sukantamaikap/sukantamaikap/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working ...
-IaC in GCP using GDM with Python & a Chrome extension
+IaC (Terraform, Ansible & Packer), Python, NextJS
 - 🌱 I’m currently learning ...
-ReactJS and associated libs
+NextJS and associated libs
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-ReactJS in the context of browser extension
+CSS, CSS, CSS
 - 💬 Ask me about ...
 DevOps
 - 📫 How to reach me: ... @sukantamaikap
 - 😄 Pronouns: ...He/His